bkeepers/envy/README.md

 integer :request_timeout, :default => 10
 ```

-`integer` defines a reader `Envy.env.request_timeout` which validates and casts environment variables to an integer.
+`integer` defines a reader `$ENV.request_timeout` which validates and casts environment variables to an integer.

 ## Options